 - On July 27, 2009, the Company acquired certain assets of the David Ohlrich Agency, or Ohlrich, for \$285,000 through a Limited Asset Purchase Agreement.
 Ohlrich is a regional provider of flatbed services throughout the Southwestern United States.
 The Company used cash and cash equivalents to finance the acquisition.
 Pursuant to the acquisition, Ohlrich operates as part of Louisiana Transportation, Inc., a wholly owned subsidiary of the Company. - On August 17, 2009, the Company acquired certain assets utilized in the operations of Pacer Transport, Inc., or Pacer Transport, and two of its subsidiaries, S&H Transport, Inc. and S&H Leasing, Inc., based in Desoto, Texas through a Limited Asset Purchase Agreement for approximately \$2.0 million.
 Pacer Transport was a wholly-owned subsidiary of Pacer International, Inc. Pacer Transport is a provider of flatbed, van, and specialized heavy-haul equipment services throughout the United States.
 The Company used cash and cash equivalents to finance the acquisition.
 Pursuant to the acquisition, Pacer Transport operates as part of Universal Am-Can, Ltd., or UACL, a wholly owned subsidiary of the Company. - On December 11, 2009, the Company acquired D. Kratt International, Inc., or D. Kratt, for approximately \$2.0 million.
 Included in the estimated purchase price is approximately \$546,000 of additional consideration to be paid to the former owner of D. Kratt based on a percentage of revenues generated during the period from January 1, 2010 to December 31, 2012.
+As of December 31, 2010, the total amount of additional cash consideration paid to the former owners of D. Kratt was approximately \$180,000 and was recorded as a reduction of the earnout liability.
+At each reporting period, the earnout liability is remeasured at fair value and any changes in fair value are included in earnings until the contingent consideration is fully resolved.
+As of December 31, 2010 the fair value of the earnout liability was \$366,000.
 D. Kratt is a full service international freight forwarding and customs house brokerage firm based in Chicago, IL.
 D. Kratt International also provides extensive domestic and international logistics and warehousing functions, as well as comprehensive documentary and cargo insurance services.
 The Company used cash and cash equivalents to finance the acquisition.
 Pursuant to the acquisition, D. Kratt operates as part of Universal Logistics, Inc., a wholly-owned subsidiary of the Company.

-(2) Acquisitions-(Continued)
+(2) Acquisitions-continued